The Noose (TV series)

-The Noose is a Singapore comedy television series produced by Mediacorp Channel 5, the country’s English language channel.
+The Noose is a Singapore news satire sitcom produced by Mediacorp Channel 5, the country's English language channel.
+It was also one of the most popular Singaporean local sitcoms after Under One Roof, Phua Chu Kang Pte Ltd and Police & Thief.

 The name of the show plays on the words The News.
 The show satirises socio-cultural and political issues in Singapore as well as newsworthy local and regional incidents involving Singapore.

 The show has received recognition both locally and internationally.
 It earned a nomination at the International Emmy Awards 2011 in the comedy category.
 The cast has also been nominated and won awards and commendations at the Asian Television Awards.

 Overview

 The Noose is a parody of local news programmes such as News 5 Tonight, with fictional news reports and a presentation mimicking that of the actual news bulletin.
 For example, every episode of News 5 Tonight begins with a CGI clock indicating the time, while every episode of the first two seasons of The Noose would spoof it by displaying the time using something more mundane, such as a plastic clock hanging on a wall or an alarm clock.
-At the beginning of every episode, there is a candid disclaimer, voiced by Andre Chichak (portrayed by Alaric Tay), telling the viewers that the stories are not true, most notably by using the line ‘Believing us is like believing that...’ (e.g., believing that drinking a certain energy drink (Red Bull) makes you fly).
+At the beginning of every episode, there is a candid disclaimer, voiced by Andre Chichak (portrayed by Alaric Tay), telling the viewers that the stories are not true, most notably by using the line 'Believing us is like believing that...' (e.g., believing that drinking a certain energy drink (Red Bull) makes you fly).

-Each episode stars Michelle Chong, Chua En Lai, Alaric Tay and Suhaimi Yusof, with various actors and actresses as newscasters, field reporters and interviewees.
-The names of characters and issues highlighted in various sketches are often a caricature or parody of a newsworthy incident of the week.
+Each episode stars Michelle Chong, Chua Enlai, Alaric Tay and Suhaimi Yusof, with various actors and actresses as newscasters, field reporters and interviewees.
+The names of characters and issues highlighted in various sketches are often a caricature or parody of a newsworthy incident of the week or are puns on various colloquialisms spoken in Singapore.

-Most recently, Maha has joined the cast and portrays Ma Hum, Molester Moon Face & Colkate Brand Ambassador.